What Is EDI?

 Using an EDI converter

 An EDI converter transforms data (messages) from the ERP system into standardized EDI messages – essentially, into the language needed to communicate.
-In order for business partners to be able to exchange data electronically, both need to decide on a specific standard.
+In order for business partners to be able to engage in electronic data interchange, both partners need to decide on a specific standard.
 Various organizations such as the United Nations (UN), the American National Standards Institute (ANSI), the Deutsches Institut für Normung (DIN) or the German Verband der Automobilindustrie (VDA) define those standards.

 In addition to the global EDIFACT standard, there are other regional or industry-specific standards.
 You can find an overview of these in our guide to EDI message standards.